Overwolf raises $52.5M to expand third-party modding platform

 When Overwolf started in 2011, it did not have an open framework.
 It offered features like communications inside a game, Facebook integration, capture capabilities, and other things.
 Overwolf created everything itself, with an overlay that allowed players to access services while they were playing games.

 “It didn’t work out so well,” Marchand said.
-“Fast forward a couple of years, and nothing was scaling.
+“Fast-forward a couple of years, and nothing was scaling.
 So we had to ask ourselves hard questions about what we would do next.
 Then we realized that user-generated content around games has a place in the world but we cannot build everything ourselves.
 And so we pivoted to build an open framework instead of building everything ourselves.”

 By 2015, Overwolf’s platform drew the first creator apps, with an app for League of Legends.
 That snowballed.
 A funding round from Intel helped Overwolf invest in the community, and by 2019 the creators hit a critical mass.
 Then the company picked up big followings with Minecraft and other games with the Curse deal in 2020.